openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/multinode_cluster/solo_multinode_profile_config.md

     ```
     When done editing, press `enter` to save.
 The modified node label will appear next to the ip address and original node label.
     ```
-    Select nodes: test-new-hunter-my-standalone-hpnqx23nnudz.novalocal - 127.0.0.1 (login1) (Scroll for more nodes)
+    Select nodes: login-node.novalocal - 127.0.0.1 (login1) (Scroll for more nodes)
     ‣ ⬢ login-node.novalocal - 127.0.0.1 (login1)
       ⬡ compute-node-1.novalocal - 10.151.15.194
       ⬡ compute-node-2.novalocal - 10.151.15.238